Row64/GPU-Script/Doc/FAQ.md

 -----------------------------------------------------------------------
 ## **Can I run this on Android?**

 Vulkan works really well on Android.
 Both Google & Samsung are big supporters of Vulkan.
-We have only done some intial tests but here's the main site if you want to investigate porting it: https://developer.android.com/ndk/guides/graphics/index.html
+We have only done some initial tests, but here's the main site if you want to investigate porting it: https://developer.android.com/ndk/guides/graphics/index.html

 -----------------------------------------------------------------------
 ## **Can I run this on the web?**